jbellsey/redux-model-utils/docs/example.md

     // the action map is internally converted into an "actions" object. actionMap = {

-        // this action is private, usable only within this module.
+        // these actions are private, usable only within this module.
         // see the use of "severPrivateActions" below
+        //
+        waiting: {
+          private: true,
+          params:  'status',   // turns the waiting flag on or off

+          // the reducer is atomic, only used for this one action, which makes it trivial
+          reducer: (state, {status}) => ({...state, waiting: !!status}) },

         _setLocation: {
           private: true,
           params:  'location',

-          // the reducer is atomic, only used for this one action, which makes it trivial
           reducer: (state, action) => ({...state, location: action.location}) },

-        waiting: {
-          private: true,
-          params:  'status',   // turns the waiting flag on or off
-          reducer: (state, {status}) => ({...state, waiting: !!status}) },

         // this is the only action that can be called by views. it takes no params, and